Learning to Recognize Dialect Features

-We consider two possible sources of supervision: \begin{description} \item[Minimal pairs.]
+\begin{description}[leftmargin=0pt] \item[Minimal pairs.]
 We apply a simple procedure to convert minimal pairs into training data for classification.
 The positive part of each pair is treated as a positive instance for the associated feature, and the negative part is treated as a negative instance.
-Then, to generate more data, we also include elements of other minimal pairs as examples for each feature: for example, a positive example of the \feature{\resobj{}} feature would be a negative example for \feature{\only{}}, unless the example happened to contain both features (this was checked manually).
+Then, to generate more data, we also include elements of other minimal pairs as examples for each feature: for instance, a positive example of the \feature{\resobj{}} feature would be a negative example for \feature{\only{}}, unless the example happened to contain both features (this was checked manually).
 In this way, we convert the minimal pairs into roughly 113 examples per feature for Lange's features and roughly 208 examples per feature for the extended features.
 The total number of unique surface forms is still 113 and 208 respectively.
 Given the lack of labeled data for most dialects of the world, having existing minimal pairs or collecting a small number of minimal pairs is the most realistic data scenario. \item[Corpus annotations.]
 When sufficiently dense annotations are available, we can train a classifier based on these labeled instances.
 We use 50 of the ICE-India transcripts annotated by Lange, which consists of 9392 labeled examples (utterances) per feature.
-While we are lucky to have such a large resource for the Indian English dialect, this high-resource data scenario is by no means typical across dialects. \end{description}
+While we are lucky to have such a large resource for the Indian English dialect, this high-resource data scenario is rare. \end{description}